-Lord Street is a busy pedestrianised street.
-The street scene context immediate to the proposed Street Hub site is primarily made up of retail premises but also includes other uses such as financial services and restaurants.
-In the immediate vicinity of the proposed Street Hub site there is existing street furniture including street trees, seating, road signage, street lights and litter bins.
+Paradise Street is a busy pedestrianised street that leads into the Liverpool One retail development.
+The street scene context immediate to the proposed Street Hub site is national retail premises but also includes other uses such as financial services and restaurants.
+In the immediate vicinity of the proposed Street Hub site there is existing street furniture including road signage, street lights and litter bins.
 Viewed within this street scene context, it is considered that the siting of the proposed Street Hub is appropriate.